ShophyTyagi/Weather-Prediction-Using-Machine-Learning/README.md

 # Weather Prediction Using Machine Learning
-Predicting the weather of a city using Convolutional Neural Network and Dark Sky API
+Predicting the weather of a city using Linear Regression and Convolutional Neural Network.

-The project is used to build a model using Python and Machine Learning to predict the weather temperatures using the data collected from Dark Sky API.
+The dataset is extracted using the Dark Sky API.

+The project was created with the help fo the [Stack Abuse Article]<href = "https://stackabuse.com/using-machine-learning-to-predict-the-weather-part-1/">

+In this project the two models performed quite similarly with the more simple Linear Regression model being slightly better.
+This was done to show that it is not advisable, to simply rely on one model or the most recent hot topic in the machine learning community.
+Every algorithm performs differently for ever dataset and one can only conclude by comparing the different models on the same dataset.